sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 2. Legal Advisor - must have a say in the operations of the CoE to ensure compliance with laws, licensing agreements, and other legal details.
 Specific to open standards and OSS, the legal advisor needs to be responsible for ensuring that ESDC can consume code internally and contribute back to projects with acceptable terms.
 3. Evangelist & Developer Relations - work to build interest and enthusiasm within ESDC's developer community for specific projects, which can help grow the efforts and increase teamwork among engineers.

-The CoE will be responsible for, and expedite all activities in the action plan.
+The CoE will expedite and be responsible for all activities in the action plan.

 #### Actions and impact